-The Plan also outlines the role that the City of Saskatoon can play in culture, specifically as an enabler, convenor, broker and facilitator.
+Saskatoon’s municipal Culture Plan was approved by City Council on September 12, 2011.
+The Culture Plan outlines the role that the City of Saskatoon can play in culture and serves as a planning and investment guide.

 The City of Saskatoon and the University of Saskatchewan have partnered to undertake a series of community and cultural mapping projects.
 The purpose of these mapping projects is to better understand the scope and impact of culture in Saskatoon, both at the city-wide level and at the neighbourhood level and how it impacts quality of life.